LeBihanLeo/SupervisionControlDanang/grafana/README.md

 ## Manual import of the alerts

+There should be only one alert in Grafana : the one that monitors that [InfluxDB](../influxdb/README.md#add-and-manage-alerts) works well, all the others have to be set up in [InfluxDB](../influxdb/README.md#add-and-manage-alerts)

 It is not possible to automatically import the alerts, so you have to do it manually :

 1. Open [Grafana (localhost:3000)](http://localhost:3000) or [Grafana (apps.vngalaxy.vn)](https://apps.vngalaxy.vn:3000)